Difficult conversations - book review

 The content here is under the Attribution 4.0 International (CC BY 4.0) license

-The book has three main parts, the first one depicting the problem and what a difficult conversation looks like, the kind of difficult conversations and the last part focus on what to do when such difficult conversations take place.
-In the end the authors also reserved a big chunk of the book to answer questions from readers.
+The book has three main parts, the first one depicts the problem and what a difficult conversation looks like, the kind of difficult conversations and the last part focuses on what to do when such difficult conversations take place.
+In the end, the authors also reserved a big chunk of the book to answer questions from readers.

 The problem